 If practical, within twenty four (24) hours send an acknowledgment to the questioner indicating that the question or comment has been received and that a response will provided as soon as is practical.

 Coordinate discussion using the Member Mail List until consensus has been achieved.
+Depending on the topic of the question, the Questions List Coordinator may choose to coordinate discussion on the appropriate CWG Member Mail List.

 Post the proposed response to the Member Mail List indicating that Members have twenty four (24) hours to object.